open-ephys/next-gen-system/Specification.md

 - 20 Power supply pins (12 ground pins, 4 +5V
 pins, and 4 +12V pins) ground and VCC.

-VHDCI cables are very widely available in low cost or very high quality variants, and are very robust and rated for many cycles.
+VHDCI cables are very widely available at low cost or in very high quality variants, and are very robust and rated for many mating cycles.

 In addition to the VHDCI connectors, the DIO card also provides a few SMA connectors that can be used as clock IO to synchronize multiple systems.

 _Possible later extension:_ The kc705 boards provide 4 GTX tranceivers (12Gbps
 each) on the HPC FMC connector.
 Many other FPGA eval boards provide similar high-speed pins.
-For a further expansion of the system, these pins could be routd to external SPF or esata connector on the DIO board, providing a significantly higher troughput option for device specific or generic digital interfaces.
+For a further expansion of the system, these pins could be routed to external SPF or esata connector on the DIO board, providing a significantly higher throughput option for device specific or generic digital interfaces.

 ### Protocol layer

 The Open Instruments standard does not enforce any protocol - a daughter device can communicate with the FPGA via the signal lines on the VHDCI connector defined in the physical layer in any way.
-This inlcudes the use of LVDS pins for single ended signals.
+This includes the use of LVDS pins for single ended signals.

 The only specification, apart from the pin out, is the presence of an i2c EEPROM